olegshAtSpark/dmntk.rs/dmntk/README.md

 ### Contribution

-All contributions intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, all contributions intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.